Blog - Commercial

-Nowadays, there are collaboration apps for everything – from workflow management, to team messaging, to time tracking.
+Nowadays, there are collaboration tools for everything – from workflow management, to team messaging, to time tracking.
 So, which are the best ones?

 It really comes down to the needs of your business and team members.
 But, if you’re looking for a good starting place, these popular free systems get our vote.

 Arguably the most popular app for team messaging, Slack is designed to help groups of people communicate more effectively within one secure space (instead of going back and forth in countless email threads).

 Conversations can be open or private, and users can create groups designated to specific topics, so staff can easily refer back to previous discussions.

 Notification alerts are also customisable across desktop and mobile, and files shared quickly.
 Slack’s basic package is free but can become costly for larger organisations as limits apply to file storage and message visibility.

 Free for teams of up to 15 members, Asana is an online collaboration tool designed to help manage tasks and workflow, and delegate responsibilities.

 Using the Asana platform, you can see how projects and results are tracking, who’s responsible for each task and keep on top of impending deadlines.